 The Office of Homeless Services (OHS) has earned a national reputation as a model public housing agency, creating innovative programs that provide emergency housing and aid to people who are experiencing homelessness and those at risk of homelessness.
 Its mission is to provide the leadership, coordination, planning and mobilization of resources to make homelessness rare, brief and non-recurring in the City of Philadelphia.
+Learn more about the leadership team.

 In FY 2020, homeless services supported: